-“We believe it is imperative to take this step to ensure our community stands in unity with other First Nations and organizations across Ontario and Canada as we struggle to establish meaningful nation-to-nation relationships with all governments interested in working with our traditional lands,” Fort Severn wrote in the letter.
+“We believe it is imperative to take this step to ensure our community stands in unity with other First Nations and our organization across Ontario and Canada as we struggle to establish meaningful nation-to-nation relationships with all governments interested in working with our traditional lands,” Fort Severn Cree Nation wrote in the letter.

 The First Nation also attached a list of the demands made in the declaration signed by Spence and other leaders on Jan.
 24.

 Aerial surveying is done through the Ontario Geologic Survey, a branch of MNDM.
 The surveying around Fort Severn is a continuation of last year’s aerial surveying around Weenusk First Nation, as the OGS is attempting to survey the shore of Hudson Bay for the first time since the 1960s.

 The Weenusk surveying, however, has not yet been released following a conflict between Weenusk First Nation and the OGS over a lack of consultation on the plans.

 Julia Bennett, spokesperson with MNDM, told Wawatay that the ministry received Fort Severn's letter on Jan.
 25 and immediately contacted the contractor doing the work to stop the surveying.